SuhrudhSarathy/xironpy/README.md

 # XironPy
 This is a simple Python Interface to use the [Xiron Simulator](https://github.com/SuhrudhSarathy/xiron/tree/main)

+# Dependencies
+1. Make sure you have python installed on your system.
+Python can be installed from [here](https://www.python.org/downloads/)
+2. Install pip to manage dependencies.
+Instructions are available [here](https://pip.pypa.io/en/stable/installation/)

 # Installation
 1. Use pip to install the module.
 To install it directly from github:
 ```